 Day 1: Arrival

 Palau is a gorgeous, unique destination, located far from our daily lives.
 We are happy to help arrange your travel to this tiny corner of the globe.
 Your arrival brings you into Palau on a Saturday, with an evening to relax and recover from your travels at your own pace.
-You’ll be met and transferred from airport to our gorgeous tropical hotel.
+You’ll be met and transferred from the airport to our gorgeous tropical hotel.
 Guests may wish to meet and join up for an informal dinner.